When checking the security and privacy of any online service, always ask yourself the following questions:

 We have published all email clients as open source so that security experts can check the code.

 This way we make sure that there can never be an encryption backdoor in Tutanota.

-Along with this focus on open source, we do not use any Google services, such as Google Push or Goggle reCaptcha, to make sure that this Silicon Valley giant can not track you while checking your secure mailbox or your encrypted calendar.
+Along with this focus on open source, we do not use any Google services, such as Google Push (FCM) or Google reCaptcha, to make sure that this Silicon Valley giant can not track you while checking your secure mailbox or your encrypted calendar.

 Tutanota lets you create the most secure password by enabling you to choose a password as long as you would like it to be.

 We never transmit your password to the server, but only send a hash.
 Because it is impossible to derive the actual password from this hash, we can never get hold of your password.

 We also enable all users to activate two-factor authentication (2FA) with a hardware token (U2F) or with an authentication app (TOTP).